Ancient Turkey - cradle of civilisation.

-Overview: This morning we will leave Istanbul and head to Hattusa, the capital of the Hittite Empire during the late Bronze Age.
-Settlement on the site dates back over 6000 years.
+Overview: Today we have a full day excursion to Boğazkale, ancient civilization capital of Hittite Empire and named Hattusas.
+The settlement dates back over 6000 years.
 The Hittites established their empire in Anatolia around 1600 BC.
 They constructed huge fortifications around Hattusa, and our first stop is at the Lion’s Gate, one of only six passages into the ancient city.
 The gate gets its name from the two lions on either side of it, carved out of huge blocks of stone, and intended to scare away evil spirits from the city.
 Our next stop is at the Tunnel King’s Gate, or ‘gate in the ground’, a 70 metre long passageway underneath the city walls.
 We then visit the Citadel, which served as the seat of the Hittite kings.
 Situated at the highest point of the ancient city, it offers stunning views of the surrounding landscape.
 Finally, we visit the Grand Temple.
 Built in the 14th century BC, the temple stood as a dedication to the Hittite gods, and only rulers and priests were granted entry.
-We then drive on to Ankara to our hotel in time for dinner.
+We drive back late afternoon, arriving back at the hotel in time for dinner.

 Accommodation: 3 nights at Alfina Cave Hotel or similar

-Overview: Early this morning there is an optional hot air balloon excursion.
-We will enjoy spectacular 360 degree views of the rugged, moon-like landscape.
-We visit Goreme Open Air Museum, a vast complex of ancient monasteries carved into the rocky landscape.
+Overview: For those who wish, there is an optional hot air balloon excursion early this morning (Additional cost.
+This activity is weather dependant and may not be possible at the time).
+Today we visit Goreme Open Air Museum, a vast complex of ancient monasteries carved into the rocky landscape.
 Once a Byzantine monastic settlement, by the 17th century it had become an important pilgrimage site.
 We then head to Love Valley, euphemistically named for its distinctive rock structures.
 Finally we visit Uchisar, a natural citadel full of stairs, tunnels and passages, located at the highest point in Cappadocia.
 The top of Uchisar Castle provides a fantastic view of the surrounding region.